Overview

 In 2000, Behenyl Alcohol was approved by the US as medicine to reduce the duration of cold sores.

-Learn more about Behenyl AlcoholEthylhexyl Palmitate is created from 2-ethylhexyl alcohol and palmitic acid.
-It is a fatty acid ester.
+Learn more about Behenyl AlcoholEthylhexyl Palmitate, also known as octyl palmitate, is created from 2-ethylhexyl alcohol and palmitic acid.

-Learn more about Ethylhexyl PalmitateDiphenylsiloxy Phenyl Trimethicone is a type of silicone.
+Learn more about Ethylhexyl PalmitateDiphenylsiloxy Phenyl Trimethicone is a silicone.
+It has a high refractive index and adds shine to formulations.

 Trehalose is a disaccharide made of two glucose molecules (glucose is sugar!).
 Trehalose is used to help moisturize skin.
 It also has antioxidant properties.